code61/short_format_notes/readme.md

     2. Copy this across to the `_gh-pages` folder.
     3. Force push the contents of the `_gh-pages` folder to the `gh-pages` branch of your `mycourse_site` repo.

+## Updating the notes

+To update the notes, you will need to pull from the original code61 central version of the repo.
+To do this you need to have first set up code61 as a remote:

+    git remote add code61 git@github.com:code61/short_format_notes.git

+You can then update the notes by running:

+    git pull code61

 ## Deploying to a custom url

 Using a custom url should be straightforward - just add a CNAME at the root level of the project and deploy as normal.
 (The CNAME is gitignored on the main repo, but not in the _gh-pages sub-repo, so this should all be fine.)